-- 8.2.1 Services bought back from the Council will initially be for a maximum of three years from the inception of the scheme, or the date of the agreement, whichever is the later, and then for a maximum of five years for any subsequent agreement relating to the same services. - 8.2.2 Services offered by the authority for which funding has been delegated will not be packaged in a way which unreasonably restricts schools' freedom of choice among services available, and where practicable, this will include provision on a service-by-service basis as well as in packages of services. - 8.2.3 When a service is provided for which expenditure is not retainable centrally by the Council under the Regulations made under section 45A of the Act, it should be offered at prices which are intended to generate income which is no less than the cost of providing those services.
-The total cost of the service should be met by the total income, even if schools are charged differentially.
+Services bought back from the authority on or after 1 April 1999 will initially be for a maximum of three years from the inception of the scheme, or the date of the agreement, whichever is the later, and then for a maximum of five years for any subsequent agreement relating to the same services.

+8.2.1 Packaging

+Services offered by the authority for which funding has been delegated will not be packaged in a way which unreasonably restricts schools' freedom of choice among services available, and where practicable, this will include provision on a service by service basis as well as in packages of services.

 The authority may provide services as part of an extended agreement as well as on an ad hoc basis.